13 Jul Human Gene Editing: Good Or Bad?

 Here are some advantages and disadvantages of human gene editing, which are predictable and can drastically alter the lives of people according to experts.

 1. Fighting and Preventing Diseases

 Genetic engineering can fight and cure some of the deadly and difficult to treat diseases caused by genetic mutations.
 For instance, immunotherapy can be developed with the aid of gene editing for treating cancer.
 Technology like CRISPR will assist in modifying T-cells to locate and demolish cancer cells.
-With this technology, scientists can also prevent the passage of hereditary diseases from parents to offsprings.
+With this technology, scientists can also prevent the passage of hereditary diseases from parents to offspring.
 Furthermore, CRISPR can contribute to drug research by boosting drug research and recovery processes.

 2. Extend Lifespan

-Human lifespan has already gone up with advancement in medical science.
+Human lifespan has already gone up with advancements in medical science.
 More so ever, it can get much better and longer with the introduction of human genetic editing.
-Many illnesses and diseases to which humans become prone to with old age can be eliminated with genetic engineering.
-It can also alter fundamental elements that cause a natural decline of the body on the cellular level and quality of human life.
+Many illnesses and diseases to which humans become prone with old age can be eliminated with genetic engineering.
+It can also alter fundamental elements that cause a natural decline of the body on the cellular level and the quality of human life.

 3. Food Production

 Both the quality and quantity of food produced can be improved with genetic engineering.
-We can design crops that can survive the harsh atmosphere, pests and famines, and are full of the right nutrients.
+We can design crops that can survive the harsh atmosphere, pests, and famines, and are full of the right nutrients.
 Moreover, it can aid in addressing heavy food demand and reducing the use of pesticides and fertilizers in agriculture.